snehilvj/dmc-docs/docs/chip/chip.md

 .. exec::docs.chip.tooltip

-### ChipGroup Overview

-`ChipGroup` component manages state of child `Chip` components using the `value` property.
-Set `multiple=True` to allow multiple chips to be selected at a time.

-.. exec::docs.chip.chipgroup

-### ChipGroups with Callbacks
+### ChipGroups like Radio Button

 In this example, only a single chip can be selected, similar to a radio button.

-Note that the `value` of the `ChipGroup` must be a string.
+> Note:  The  `ChipGroup` `value` property type must be a string when `multiple=False`.

-.. exec::docs.chip.chipgroup_callbacks
+.. exec::docs.chip.chipgroup_radio

+### ChipGroups like Checklist

-In this example, only a multipe chips can be selected, similar to a checklist.
-Note that the `value` of the `ChipGroup` must be a list of strings.
+In this example,  multiple chips can be selected, similar to a checklist.
+Set `multiple=True`

+> Note: The  `ChipGroup` `value` property type must be a list of strings when `multiple=True`.

+.. exec::docs.chip.chipgroup_checklist

+### Deselect radio chip

+To enable deselecting a radio chip, set `deselectable=True`

-.. exec::docs.chip.chipgroup_callbacks_multiple
+.. exec::docs.chip.chipgroup_radio_deselectable

 ### Styles API